The HIV virus

-This entry is part 2 of 14 in the series High-impact science
+This entry is part 4 of 15 in the series Our milestones

 Of course, as no doubt anybody reading this is aware, we’re not an AIDS charity.
-But in this post – the fourth in our series of High-Impact Science – we’re stepping back in time to the 1980s, when one of our scientists helped solve a complex medical mystery with implications for both AIDS and cancer.
+But in this post – the fourth in Our Milestones series – we’re stepping back in time to the 1980s, when one of our scientists helped solve a complex medical mystery with implications for both AIDS and cancer.

 Background: the early 1980s